RikardGrass/opensensorwebr/README.md

 # 1 Description

-This package provides access to the OpenSensorWeb-API (api.opensensorweb.de) to create data sets for crop modelling.
+This package provides access to the Sensoto-API (<https://api.sensoto.io/v1/>) to create data sets for crop modelling.
+The OpenSensorWeb-API (api.opensensorweb.de) is now deprecated (11.6.2025)

 # 2 Usage